Theory & Derivations

 | 1 | zu,i = (ru,i − μu) / σu | Per-reviewer studentization. σu uses Bessel correction (df = nu − 1).
 Removes reviewer main-effects; dimensionless output. |

-| 2a | R1(i) = meanu zu,i | Unweighted reviewer-fixed-effects aggregation.
-Unbiased estimator of the product's population mean standardized rating. |
+| 2 | Ẑ(i) = meanu zu,i | Unweighted reviewer-fixed-effects aggregation.
+Every qualifying reviewer counts once and equally — no source multiplier, so Neff = N. Unbiased estimator of the product's population mean standardized rating. |

-| 3 | floor = Ẑ − 1.645 · SE(Ẑ) | One-tailed 90% CI lower bound.
+| Diag | floor = Ẑ − 1.645 · SE(Ẑ) | One-tailed 90% CI lower bound.
 SE(Ẑ) = 1/√Neff under unit-variance z-scores.
-Penalizes uncertainty; same family as Wilson score / Reddit's "best" sort. |
+Computed for every item whose sample defines one and published with it as the uncertainty diagnostic — no percentile is a function of it, on any vertical, since 6 August 2026.
+Same family as Wilson score / Reddit's "best" sort. |

-| Cohort | re-rank same floor within Cohort(i) | No new estimator.
-Cohort score is a view, not a computation.
-Guarantees internal consistency: cohort rank is a deterministic function of CI-floors. |
+| Cohort | re-rank the same Ẑ within Cohort(i) | No new estimator.
+The in-cohort percentile is a view, not a computation.
+Guarantees internal consistency: cohort rank is a deterministic function of the same mean z-scores. |

 Each sub-tab above unpacks one of the three load-bearing concepts in full.
 Read in order (Degrees of freedom → Confidence intervals → Inter-rater reliability), or jump to the one you need.
 All pages cite primary statistical sources; nothing here is proprietary theory — what's proprietary is publishing the details, committing to the constants, and running the pipeline on real data at scale.